Hammerspoon/hammerspoon.github.io/getting-started.md

 You now have a Lua function in Hammerspoon that will be triggered if you press the <kbd>right ⌘</kbd> + <kbd>right ⌥</kbd> + <kbd>→</kbd>.

+One important thing to note here is that when Karabiner dispatches the URL to Hammerspoon, the OS will activate Hammerspoon (i.e. give it focus).
+This means that this method of IPC is unsuitable for window management.
+However, from v10.6.28 of Karabiner, it is possible to add the `<background/>` tag to a `<vkopenurldef>`, which will cause the URL to be opened in the background.
+At the time of writing, v10.6.28 is a beta release of Karabiner.

 # Credits

 This guide owes a huge debt to Joseph Holsten and his [Mjolnir guide](http://blog.josephholsten.com/post/scripting-your-mac-getting-started)